sahammer/SimpleTradeSkillExporter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a bug report about any bug that you may encounter or error message you are receiving.
-title: '[BUG] '
+title: "[BUG] "
-labels: 'Bug'
+labels: bug
+assignees: ''

 ---

 <!-- READ THIS FIRST

 Hello, thanks for taking the time to report a bug!